nodeshift/nodejs-reference-architecture/docs/development/secure-development-process.md

 ### Supporting logging and monitoring

-Design your applicaiton to log sensitive/interesting actions and to make it easy for monitoring tools to collect and analyse these logs to indentify suspicious patterns.
+Design your application to log sensitive/interesting actions and to make it easy for monitoring tools to collect and analyse these logs to indentify suspicious patterns.
 See the section on [logging](../operations/logging.md) for package recommendations.

 ### Externalize secrets